 Best for: over 35, marriage-minded, people who want depth over swiping.

-Here's the honest case for using something built for the islands rather than a national app, stated plainly, because you can smell a sales pitch a mile away.
+Here's the honest case for using an app built for the islands rather than a national one, stated plainly, because you can smell a sales pitch a mile away.

-A Hawaii-focused platform like HawaiiDating.net solves the two structural problems above by design rather than by accident:
+A Hawaii-focused app like HawaiiDating.net solves the two structural problems above by design rather than by accident:

-• It's locals, not tourists.
-When the whole platform is oriented around people who live in or are moving to Hawaii, you stop wasting time on profiles that fly home Sunday.
+It's locals, not tourists.
+When the whole app is oriented around people who live in or are moving to Hawaii, you stop wasting time on profiles that fly home Sunday.

-• Intent is higher.
-People who seek out a Hawaii-specific dating site are, almost by definition, here to actually meet someone local.
+Intent is higher.
+People who seek out a Hawaii-specific dating app are, almost by definition, here to actually meet someone local.

 See who's on HawaiiDating.net in your area.
 It's free to browse.
 Create your profile